-U-value & g value
+U-value & G-value

 What is the g-value?

-The g-value indicates how much solar heat (infrared radiation) penetrates a buildingA low g-value indicates that only a small amount of solar energy penetrates into a building.
-The g-value can be improved, for example, by providing the outside of the window with an IR-reflective coating that reflects the heat radiation.
-The idea behind this is, on the one hand, to reduce the costs of cooling the building and, on the other hand, to improve the indoor climate for buildings without comfort cooling.
-Untreated insulating glass has a g-value of around 1.3.
+The g-value indicates how much solar heat (infrared radiation) penetrates into a building.
+A low g-value indicates that only a small proportion of solar energy enters a building.
+The g-value can, for example,can be improved by applying an IR-reflective coating to the outer side of the window, which reflects thermal radiation.
+The purpose is, on one hand, to reduce the costs of cooling the building, and on the other hand, to improve the indoor climate for buildings without comfort cooling.
+An untreated insulating glass has a g-value of approximately 1.3.

 What is the U-value?

-The U-value indicates how much heat escapes from a building, e.g. over windows, walls or roofs.
-The U-value is often measured for the entire window construction, including the frame and casing.
-The lower the U-value, the better the window insulates.
-The U-value can be improved if the glass is provided with a metal-based coating that reflects the long-wave radiation back into the room.
-A U-value of 1.0 means a heat flow of 1 watt/m2 surface for each degree of difference between the outside and inside temperature (W/m²°C, previously known as the K-value).
-Modern insulating glass can have a U-value of 2.7 to 0.4.
+The U-value indicates how much heat escapes from a building, e.g., through windows, walls, or roofs.
+The U-value is often measured for the entire window construction, including the frame and reveal.
+The lower the U-value, the better the window is insulated.
+The U-value can be improved if the glass is coated with a metal-based coating that reflects long-wave radiation back into the room.A U-value of 1.0 means a heat flow of 1 Watt/m² surface for each degree of difference between outside and inside temperature (W/m²°C, previously referred to as K-value).
+A modern insulating glass can have a U-value ranging from 2.7 to 0.4.

 What does the U-value mean in practice?

-Theoretically, a difference in the U-value of 0.1 units amounts to around 9 kWh/m² of glass per year.
+Theoretically, a difference in U-value of 0.1 units accounts for approximately 9 kWh/m² of glass per year.
 The difference between 1.6 and 1.2 is 0.4 units.
-The saving is then (U-value difference) x (additional consumption) x (glass area) = 4 x 9 kWh/m² x 30 m² = 1,080 kWh/year.
+The savings are then (U-value difference) x (additional consumption) x (glass area) = 4 x 9 kWh/m² x 30 m² = 1,080 kWh/year.

-At an energy cost of €0.13/kWh, the difference is €140/year.
-A school with a window area of 300 m² would save around €1,400/year in heating costs if they chose panes with a U-value of 1.2 instead of 1.6.
+At an energy cost of €0.13/kWh, the difference amounts to €140/year.
+A school with a window area of 300 m² would thus save approximately 1.Save €400/year on heating costs by choosing panes with a U-value of 1.2 instead of 1.6.